What is the college's obligation to students with disabilities?

 access within your classroom and curriculum.
 Your course outline should include the

-It is the college's policy to provide, on an individual basis, equitable academic adjustments to students with disabilities, which may affect their ability to fully participate in program or course activities or to meet course requirements.
-This material is available in alternative formats upon request.
+It is the college's policy to provide, on an individual basis, equitable academic adjustments to students with disabilities which may affect their ability to fully participate in program or course activities or to meet course requirements.
+The class material needs to be available in accessible alternative formats upon request.

 What should I do if a student identifies him/herself to me as a person with a disability?